Caucasian wisent

-The Caucasian wisent (Bison bonasus caucasicus) or dombay (домбай) was a subspecies of European bison that inhabited the Caucasus Mountains of Eastern Europe.
+The Caucasian wisent (Bison bonasus caucasicus) or dombay (домбай) is an extinct subspecies of European bison that inhabited the Caucasus Mountains of Eastern Europe.

 Description

-Little is known about morphological details of this subspecies including body size due to extinction before modern scientific approaches were made.
+Little is known about the morphology of this subspecies, including its body size, as its extinction occurred in a time before the onset of many modern scientific approaches.

-Comparared to the extant lowland wisent, the Caucasian bison was more adapted to mountainous habitat.
-Apparently, Caucasian bison was generally smaller (there had been arguments regarding the Caucasian bison to be smaller than the lowland bison, but most certainly less weighed), had shorter but higher hooves, had more developed shoulder girdles, had skulls similar in size to those found in Kuban region, had significantly thicker and larger horns, less shaggy coats, and curly hairs on head rear.
+Compared to the extant lowland wisent, the Caucasian bison was more adapted to mountainous habitat.
+It is thought that the Caucasian bison was generally smaller, had shorter and rounder hooves, had more developed shoulder girdles, had significantly thicker and larger horns, less shaggy coats, and curly hairs on the rear of its head.

-Natural enemies

-It was hunted by the Caspian tiger and the Asiatic lion in the Caucasus, as well as other predators such as wolves and bears.
+It was hunted by the Caspian tiger and the Asiatic lion, as well as by other predators such as steppe wolves and Syrian brown bears.

-Decline and extinction
+Extinction and conservation

 In the 17th century, the Caucasian bison still populated a large area of the Western Caucasus.
-After that human settlement in the mountains intensified and the range of the Caucasian wisent became reduced to about one tenth of its original range at the end of the 19th century.
-In the 1860s the population still numbered about 2,000, but was reduced to only 500-600 in 1917 and to only 50 in 1921.
+After that, human settlement in the mountains intensified and the range of the Caucasian wisent had become reduced to about one tenth of its original range by the end of the 19th century.
+In the 1860s, the population still numbered about 2,000, but had been reduced to only 500–600 by 1917 and to only 50 by 1921.
 Local poaching continued; finally, in 1927, the last three Caucasian wisent were killed.

-Hybrid survivors

 Only one Caucasian bison bull is known to have been kept in captivity.
 This bull, named Kaukasus, was born in the Caucasus Mountains in 1907 and brought to Germany in 1908 where he lived until 26 February 1925.
 While in captivity, he bred with cows from the lowland subspecies Bison bonasus bonasus.
 Thus, he became one of the twelve ancestors of the present lowland-Caucasian breeding line of the European wisent pedigree book.